Steelers still alive after last-minute 16-13 win over Ravens

-BALTIMORE (AP) — Kenny Pickett threw a 10-yard touchdown pass to Najee Harris with 56 seconds remaining, giving the Pittsburgh Steelers a 16-13 victory over the Baltimore Ravens on Sunday night and improbably keeping their playoff hopes alive for another week.
+Kenny Pickett threw a 10-yard touchdown pass to Najee Harris with 56 seconds remaining, giving the Steelers a 16-13 victory over the Baltimore Ravens on Sunday night and improbably keeping their postseason hopes alive entering the final week of the regular season.

-It was the first touchdown allowed by Baltimore at home in four games, and the Steelers (8-8) needed it to avoid elimination.
-Just like they needed Miami to lose to New England earlier in the day, which also happened.

-Pittsburgh can now make the playoffs by beating Cleveland next weekend — if Miami and New England both lose.
-A lot still has to go right, but a lot went right Sunday.
+”Really proud of those guys in that locker room,” Pittsburgh coach Mike Tomlin said. ”Another challenging week, hostile environment, prime time television on the road.
+But those guys didn’t blink.”

+The Steelers (8-8) spent Sunday walking the elimination tightrope, but never quite falling off:

+– The New York Jets lost to Seattle.
+If New York had won, it wouldn’t have totally eliminated the Steelers, but it would have left them needing the Jets and Dolphins to play to a tie next week for Pittsburgh to have any chance.

+”They put our game at 8, so was able to see some of the stuff that was going on,” Harris said. ”We saw that, but we didn’t want to pay attention to that too much.
+We just wanted to pay attention to what we had to do, and that was beat the Ravens.”

-Down 13-9, Pickett drove the Steelers 80 yards in 3:20 against their rivals with the season on the line.
-On third-and-8 from the 10, the rookie scrambled away from pressure and threw a perfect pass to Harris, who had slipped behind linebacker Roquan Smith along the left sideline.
+Pittsburgh trailed 13-9 and needed to go 80 yards to reach the end zone against a team that hadn’t allowed a touchdown at home since before Halloween.
+Against their rivals with the season on the line, the Steelers faced third-and-8 from the 10.
+Pickett scrambled away from pressure, and the rookie threw a perfect pass to Harris, who had slipped behind linebacker Roquan Smith along the left sideline.

+”It was just kind of, extend the play a little bit,” Pickett said. ”I just wanted to keep my eyes downfield and give one of our guys a shot.”

+Pittsburgh can now make the playoffs by beating Cleveland next weekend – if Miami and New England both lose.
+Last year, the Steelers slipped into the postseason by beating the Ravens in overtime, and even then, they needed Indianapolis to lose to a Jacksonville team with the league’s worst record.

+”It’s frustrating defensively because we preach finish,” safety Chuck Clark said. ”Right there we didn’t finish and do what we had to do to get off the field.
+We’ve got to get off the field to help the whole team.”

-Tyler Huntley threw a touchdown pass to Isaiah Likely late in the first half for the game’s only other touchdown.
+Tyler Huntley threw a scoring pass to Isaiah Likely late in the first half for the game’s only other touchdown.

 The Steelers need help to make the playoffs, but they have full control of another streak.
 They haven’t had a losing record since 2003 – and they never have under coach Mike Tomlin, now in his 16th season.